emh5600/Eryk-Heyssler/README.md

 **Malloc Lab**: A dynamic memory allocator which uses a segregated free list.
 Main file: mm.c.
 Written in C.

-**Concurrency Lab** : A program that is essentially a data structure for a channel.
+**Concurrency Lab**: A program that is essentially a data structure for a channel.
 Demonstrates concurrent programming using semaphores, mutexes, and condition variables.
 Main files: channel.c, channel.h, buffer.c, buffer.h, linked_list.c.
 Written in C.

+**3D Reconstruction, Airplane Detection, Motion Detection .pdf's**: Papers written from Computer Vision projects.
+The source files of the projects are too large to store on github for free, so I have only included the pdf writeups for some of them.
+The original projects were written in Matlab.

 **tsh** : A tiny shell application.
 Written in C.